triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

     In order for your Kubernetes cluster to be able to download out new container image, it will need to be pushed to a container image repository that nodes in your cluster can reach.
-    In this example, we'll use the `nvcr.io/nvaie/staging` repository for demonstration purposes.
+    In this example, we'll use the fictional `nvcr.io/example` repository for demonstration purposes.
     You will need to determine which repositories you have write access to that your cluster can also access.

     1. First, re-tag the container image with the repository's name like below.